 Órbitas (rewilding)

-The previously razed and subsquently compacted lot, was inundated with an invasive non-indigenous plants species (thatch grass), otherwise devoid of flora and fauna.
-It was painstakenly hand weeded by the artist over years to encourage the return of and re-establish the diversity of local flora and fauna.
+The previously razed and subsquently compacted lot was inundated with an invasive non-indigenous plants species (thatch grass), otherwise devoid of flora and fauna.
+Upon visiting it, Fiona was determined to save it from developers and re-establish the diversity of local flora and fauna.
+It was painstakenly hand weeded by the artist over years to encourage the return of myriad species.
+After 12 years, the rebuilding of the soil, tierra, jungle and gardens was fully established.

 The building, designed by Fiona with Architect Karin Nagel, was constructed in typical tropical fashion with an open sofit area to promote airflow.
 This encouraged the outside

-This will include documentation of the thrice yearly, three hour invasions of thousands of army ants marching in highly organized 'streams' with their much larger stationary sergeant specimens supervising; with their heads rotating to and fro, as they surveyed the surroundings for any predators.
+(Campylorhynchus rufinuch) insisted on nesting and raising young in the living/open studio area, utilizing a small convex mirror hanging from the ceiling as a base for the nest (video footage is part of the archive).
+Tree Frogs, Anoles, Geckos were frequent inhabitants.
+Rain tree frogs would periodically use the shower areas as refuge during the dry season.
+Several species of ants colonized the storage area's boxes, and Scorpians, Tailess Whip Scorpians, and bashful, mellow Tarantulas would stake out hideaways inside (behind books, under the sink etc.).
+This experience is documented in the installation on 5.972×10^24 kg (Call/Response)(2023).
+(5.972×10^24 kg is the mass of our planet.)
+A link to the archive of the myriad non-human inhabitants of the building and the surrounding rehabilitated areas is in development but this, Orbitas Archive is where it will live.
+This will include documentation of the thrice yearly, three hour invasions of thousands of army ants marching in highly organized 'streams', with their much larger stationary sergeant specimens supervising; with their heads rotating to and fro, as they surveyed the surroundings for any predators.
 They also performed scent tagging of the passing throngs to direct the traffic of their colony, who were passing by in swaths from the jungle, to the grounds and into the building.
 They first scoured the perimiter of the building for prey before scaling the walls en masse to enter (in spite of the closed screen doors).

 ...and after.
 The wind, birds, reptiles and visiting animals reseaded the flats (2012-ongoing) jungle and garden areas with myriad plant species.

-After seven years, the breadth and complexity of plant, amphibian, reptile, mammal and insect species re-establishing at Órbitas was legion.
+After only seven years, the breadth and complexity of plant, amphibian, reptile, mammal and insect species re-establishing at Órbitas was legion.
 Many bird species, (a list will be included in the archive), including several species of parakeets and parrots, hummers, owls, hawks, vultures, Tinamous, song birds and Chachalacas began nesting in the rewilded jungle area over that period.
 As of 2021, because of breeding programs and the release efforts by local Macaw recovery centre located 1/2 hour south of Órbitas at Punta Islita, the Macaw Recovery Network (formally known as the Ara Project), Scarlet Macaws have also returned to Órbitas and the surrounding area after a decades-long absence.

 Macaws throughout Central America became endangered due to wild capture for the North American and European pet trades (banned in Costa Rica in 2012 for all animals, reptiles and birds).
 The breeding pairs at this sanctuary are formally captive pets that could not be released into the wild, but enjoy palacial greened avaries that afford them to learn to and enjoy flying from tree to tree.

-In the dry season, the integrated garden plants are watered from a 10,000 litre rainwater collection tank fed by roof canoas (gutters) of the residency. Órbitas also has a bio-dynamic garden and forest garden, promoting the knowledge and use of native medicinals and (seasonal) culinary plants including herbs, vegetables, many citrus, various types of mango, Cinnamomum verum (Ceylon cinnamon), papaya, cacao, coffee, coconut, fig,
+In the dry season, the integrated garden plants are watered from a 10,000 litre rainwater collection tank fed by roof canoas (gutters) of the residency. Órbitas also has a bio-dynamic garden and forest garden, promoting the knowledge and use of native medicinals and edible plants and tree fruit, as well as cultivated culinary plants including herbs, vegetables, many citrus, various types of mango, Cinnamomum verum (Ceylon cinnamon), papaya, cacao, coffee, coconut, fig, hibiscus and other edible flowers, moringa, starfruit, dragon fruit, melons and other wild fruit.

 1. temporary plant labels 2.
 Elizabeth Zvonar, artist in residence, with collected wood scraps for signage.
 3. plant signs in progress.

 The residency program was curtailed by the pandemic with no new visitors after January 2020.
 The residency program closed in 2021, but Órbitas and its forest, biodynamic gardens and reclamated flora and fauna are now stewarded by new owners, who have articulated the desire to continue the legacy of the re-wilded property.
-No poisons nor pesticides of any kind were ever sprayed on the property which flanks the important Debango Forest Reserve and is downhill from the neighbouring William Sauter Forest Reserve.
+No poisons nor pesticides of any kind were ever sprayed on the property which flanks the important Debango Forest Reserve and is a short walk downhill from the huge neighbouring William Sauter Forest Reserve.

 Fiona and Lulu working. & Lulu and Boo Hugs